jeremydeanlakey/json/README.md

 }
 ```

-2. For getOrDefault functions (which are called Opt in JSONObject), I just use python style get(key, default).
-In my opinion, get(key, default) is easier to read than the Java-style getOrDefault(key, default) and much less confusing than the JSONObject Opt(key, default).
+2. I use get(key, default) for getOrDefault functions (which are called Opt in JSONObject).
+In my opinion, the JSONObject Opt(key, default) is too confusing.
+Arguably, "getOrDefault" is more clear than simply "get", but because I've used Python, the "get" makes sense to me and the getOrDefault gets too verbose when, for example, you need to getBooleanOrDefault.

+3. I find easier to handle JSON in a dynamically typed language.
+So I made a main class (Json) and subclassed it with different types of values (Jnull, Jobject, Jstring, etc.).
+This way, you can fetch a value from an object without knowing what type of value it is.
+You can then test the object type with functions like isBoolean() and convert it to a regular value with functions like toBoolean().